-This section essentially presents archival documents, notably unpublished examples of the black press between the two wars, as well as the Journal of the Black World of Paulette Nardal.
+This section mainly presents archival documents, notably unpublished examples of the black press between the two wars, as well as Paulette Nardal's Journal of the Black World.

-Section 2 the journal and the publishing house Présence Africaine: one project, some commitments
+Section 2 the journal and the publishing house Présence Africaine: one project, several commitments

 This section presents the project and commitments of Présence Africaine and how its founder, Alioune Diop, succeeded in uniting all the black diasporas.

-- Creation of the journal: “Niam n’goura or raison d’être of Présence Africaine”
+- The creation of the journal: “Niam n’goura or raison d’être of Présence Africaine”

 - Publishing commitments: from the inventory of black cultures to anticolonialism

-This section will present, among other things, exceptional hand-written documents by Sartre and Breton, as well as original photos of Alfred Metraux.
-Large movements and figures in history and in black culture will be evoked, such as the Black Panthers and Malcolm X.
+This section will notably present exceptional hand-written documents by Sartre and Breton as well as original photos by Alfred Metraux.
+Great movements and black cultural and historic figures will be evoked, such as the Black Panthers and Malcolm X.

-Two congresses of black artists were organized by Présence Africaine: the two events in 1956 and 1959 were essentially initiated and organized by Alioune Diop, who attempted to apply, in practice, the principles developed in the publishing commitments.
+Two congresses of black artists were organized by Présence Africaine: the two events in 1956 and 1959 were essentially initiated and organized by Alioune Diop, who attempted to practically apply the principles established in the publishing commitments.

-The objective of these congresses that took place at the time of colonization, the Cold War, apartheid, and racial segregation in the United States, was to create an inventory and a record of the culture in Africa, to consider the situation of blacks in the world.
+The objective of these congresses, which took place during the colonization years, the Cold War, the apartheid, and racial segregation in the United States, was to create an inventory and a record of African culture and to reflect on the situation of black people in the world.
 This section is thus the occasion to evoke the debates that animated the black literary and intellectual world during the 1950s.